Xilinx/PYNQ/docs/source/pynq_overlays/base_overlay.rst

 Board peripherals typically include GPIO devices (LEDs, Switches, Buttons), Video, Audio, and other custom interfaces.

-As the base overlay includes IP for the peripehrals on a board, it can also be used as a reference design for creating new customized overlays.
+As the base overlay includes IP for the peripherals on a board, it can also be used as a reference design for creating new customized overlays.

-In the case of general purpose interfaces, for example Pmod or Arduino headers, the base overlay may include a PYNQ IOP (Input/Output Porcessor).
+In the case of general purpose interfaces, for example Pmod or Arduino headers, the base overlay may include a PYNQ IOP (Input/Output Processor).
 An IOP allows control of devices with different interfaces and protocols on the same port without requiring a change to the programmable logic design.
 See the PYNQ Libraries section for more information on IOPs.